Courland, Semigallia, Latgale

 In the well-stocked online shop of the Latvian Post (veikals.pasts.lv/en) many issues and annual sets can still be purchased at the postal price, even from the early years of the regained independence from 1991 onwards.

-Latvijos paštas initially issued more stamps in Soviet rouble nominals, but with significantly higher denominations than before due to rapid inflation.
+Latvijas Pasts initially issued more stamps in Soviet rouble nominals, but with significantly higher denominations than before due to rapid inflation.

-On June 17, 1992, Latvia rejoined the World Postal Union (UPU).
+On June 17, 1992, Latvia rejoined the Universal Postal Union (UPU).

-← Mi-No. 340343, Nature conservation Birds of the Baltic Sea, parallel issue with Estonia, Lithuania and Sweden in stamp booklet MH 1, date of issue October 3, 1992.
+← Mi-No. 340343, Nature conservation Birds of the Baltic Sea, parallel issue with Estonia, Lithuania and Sweden in stamp booklet Mi.
+MH 1, date of issue October 3, 1992.

-The joint issues with the other Baltic states are also popular, such as the Via Baltica (Mi no. 396398 or souvenir sheet 6) or souvenir sheet 11 with the old ships on the Baltic Sea.
+Joint issues with the other Baltic states are also popular, such as the Via Baltica (Mi no. 396398 or souvenir sheet 6) or souvenir sheet 11 with the old ships on the Baltic Sea.

 Medallists London 2012 (Mi-No. 851 and 852),